bbc/chaos-lambda/README.md

 Create the lambda function via CloudFormation using the `cloudformation/templates/lambda.json` template, entering the bucket name and path.
-Adjust the `Schedule` parameter if the default run times (once per hour between 10am and 4pm, Monday to Friday) don't suit you; see http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html for documentation on the syntax.
+Adjust the `Schedule` parameter if the default run times don't suit you (once per hour between 10am and 4pm, Monday to Friday); see http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html for documentation on the syntax.